wp-plugins/flyzoo/readme.txt

 = Is that a free live chat? =

-Currently we don't offer free live chat plans, but our plans are very affordable.
+Currently we don't offer free live chat plans, but our subscriptions are very affordable.

-Grab your chat now, starting **as low as $1.9/month** for the yearly subscription!
+Grab your chat now and support us, starting **as low as $1.9/month** for the yearly subscription!

-Try Flyzoo free for 14 days (no credit card required).
+Try it free for 14 days (no credit card required).
 Upgrade, downgrade or cancel your subscription at any time.

 Save up to 33% for the yearly subscriptions!